OpenTreeOfLife/reference-taxonomy/registry/README.md

 some of the properties, such as the name, are unstable across taxonomy releases.

-Observe that the set of nodes satisfying a set of topological constraints (assuming it contains at least one sample) will form a path in the tree, starting with the nearest common ancestor of the samples and going up until just below the first ancestor that contains an exclusion node (or up until the root of the tree, if there are no exclusion nodes).
+Observe that the set of nodes satisfying a set of membership constraints (assuming it contains at least one inclusion) will form a path in the tree, starting with the nearest common ancestor of the inclusions and going up until just below the first ancestor that contains an exclusion node (or up until the root of the tree, if there are no exclusion nodes).